dankrasilnikov/dankrasilnikov/README.md

 ---

 <p>
     I’m truly passionate about <strong>IoT</strong> and <strong>Robotics</strong>.
-Collaborating on projects, startups, and companies in these fields brings me joy and fulfillment.
-My goal is to craft solutions that push boundaries, improve lives, and inspire!
+My goal is to craft solutions that push boundaries, improve lives, and inspire.
 </p>

 <p>